cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 [Anker Power Bank](https://www.amazon.com/gp/product/B00Z9QVE4Q/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1) - When your phone battery dies in a third world country and you have no idea where you are you'll really wish you had one of these in your pack.
 About the size of a deck of playing cards and can recharge my phone 4+ times before running out of juice.
 Super handy in emergencies.

-Chromecast V1 - Just found out theres a new fangled V2 thats has a 4x faster connection.
-Acts like a wireless HDMI cable so I can stream content onto any tv or monitor with an HDMI input.
+Chromecast V1 - Just found out theres a new-fangled V2 that has a 4x faster connection so will probably upgrade very soon.
+Basically it acts like a wireless HDMI cable so I can stream content from my hard drive onto any tv or monitor.

 Asus LED USB Monitor -